 Our muscles actually protect our bones.
 Having muscle lessens our chances of getting osteoporosis.
 Not only this but when we exercise we are protecting our heart as well.
 We work our heart so that when it starts to work hard it’s not really working too hard!
 What I mean by that is that our heart is one big muscle and just like all the other muscles in the body it also needs regular exercise.

 Learning to eat has been my biggest challenge yet.
 There are so many types of foods out there.
 Most of them are canned, boxed or created to make our busy lives easier.
 The problem is that while these foods are easier to fix, sometimes saving us time and money.
-They are often time much worse for us having chemicals and way too much sodium for one body to rid itself from in one sitting.
+They are most time much worse for us, having chemicals and way too much sodium or sugar for one body to rid itself from in one day.

 I couldn’t figure out how I got rocks or dirt in my yogurt.
 Turned out, one of my teeth had broken.
 I freaked out as I had never had a tooth break or any teeth problems at all.
 It’s not only limited to teeth.
 Do you regularly brush your hair.
 There are many more parts of personal care to go into.
 These are things only you can answer though.